 If the calling vessel is listed in your DSC calling directory, the vessel name, as it is listed, appears in the display.
 If the caller is not listed in your directory, the caller's MMSID appears in the display.

-Also the following screen alternates with the Call Received screen.
+Also the Reply screen alternates with the Call Received screen.

-Position Request Reply Screen
+To reply to a Position Request:

+- Press the CALL key to send your position. - Press the END key to return to the Normal Communication screen.

+To decline a Position Request:

-- Press the CALL key to reply to the call.
-Then, press the END key to return to the Normal Communication screen. - To silence the alert without replying, press the END key.
-The call is interrupted and the Normal Communication screen appears in the display. - To silence the alert and reply later, push the SELECT/ENT knob.
+• Press the END key.
+The call is interrupted and the Normal Communication screen appears in the display.

+To silence the alert and reply later:

+• Push the SELECT/ENT knob.
 The Reply screen continues to alternate with the Call Received screen in the display.

-8. ATIS OPERATION
+9. ATIS OPERATION

-Your MT-500 can enable to operate ATIS (Automatic Transmitter Identification System) function if you are navigating on the inland waterways in Europe.
+Your MT-700 can enable to operate ATIS (Automatic Transmitter Identification System) function if you are navigating on the inland waterways in Europe.
 ATIS function sends the data which identifies you at the end of the transmission.
 Also TX on channel 06, 08, 10, 11, 12, 13, 14, 15, 17, 71, 72, 74, 75, 76 and 77 is restricted to 1W.

-8.1 ATIS SET
+9.1 ATIS SET